girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/building-a-portfolio/discussion.md

 ![Roadmap](/assets/img/lets-talk-about-it.png)
 # SPEAK UP

-## What did you enjoy about building your stock portfolio?
+## Given the choice, would you invest in your portfolio or the mutual fund and why?
-<sparkle-feed-post assignment-name="What did you enjoy about building your stock portfolio?" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="Given the choice, would you invest in your portfolio or the mutual fund and why?" ></sparkle-feed-post>